Bernardo-MG/oauth-resource-server-example/readme.md

 Once started, the web service be available at [http://localhost:8080/](http://localhost:8080/).

+The auth service is available at [http://localhost:8090/](http://localhost:8090/).
+The username and password are both admin.

 ## Requests with Postman

 To make things easier import `src/test/resources/resource_server.postman_collection.json` into Postman.
 This file includes all the queries needed to test the project.